What's the colour of your urine or your pee when you get up first thing in the morning.

 Drinking fluids before and during a flight can help prevent that.

-Playing sports and doing heavy physical labor both of which make us sweat more can lead to a loss of both water and electrolytes.
+Playing sports and doing heavy physical labour both of which make us sweat more can lead to a loss of both water and electrolytes.

 In longer duration activities like running a marathon or working outside in hot weather.